 Many people coming to Agile from traditional project management think we’ll be throwing out all the activities they’re using to keep track of the project, things like planning, testing, documenting.
 When we go through the Agile principles and they see that all those activities are part of it—but done in such a way as to make the process transparent, cost-effective, and customer-focused—they lean forward in their seats, they become very interested.

 First, the benefit of taking a course or getting a certificate is the time factor.
 As you get into your career, you may not have time to get another degree or to really dive into a new body of knowledge.
-The certificate, which you can complete in three to four months, gives you a high-level demo, some deeper looks under the hood, practical tools you can take back to the office, and the lingo to have richer conversations about your project work.
+The Agile Certificate or Agile Scrum Certificate, which you can complete in three to four months, gives you a high-level demo, some deeper looks under the hood, practical tools you can take back to the office, and the lingo to have richer conversations about your project work.
 For example, you may be asked to be a subject matter expert and not know what that entails.
 The courses show you that and give you vocabulary that you may need to know, to communicate with your stakeholders.

 What do you tell people who want to instill Agile principles among their coworkers?